 When it’s done cooking, use the quick release for the pressure valve.

 Then shred your chicken using two forks.
 Add the shredded chicken back to the Instant Pot and stir to combine.
-I served it with sliced avocado and a little cheese on top.
+I serve the soup into bowls together with fresh avocado slices and a little cheese on top.
+Lime wedges can also be added for added acidity and citrus flavor.
 The nutritional info I calculated is based on those toppings.
 If you add sour cream or a different cheese, your nutritional info will need to be calculated separately.

 How to Make Chicken Soup in the Slow Cooker